 San Diego International Airport was dedicated as the San Diego region's municipal airport on August 28, 1928.
 On December 18, 1962, the San Diego Unified Port District (Port District) was created when the State Legislature approved Senate Bill 41, which was certified by the County Board of Supervisors.
 The Port District's purview included ownership and operation of San Diego International Airport.
-More recently, the San Diego County Regional Airport Authority as a local entity of regional government to oversee operation of the San Diego International Airport.
+More recently, the San Diego County Regional Airport Authority Act of 2002 created the San Diego County Regional Airport.
+The bill required the San Diego County Regional Airport Authority as a local entity of regional government to oversee operation of the San Diego International Airport.
 The bill required the San Diego County Regional Airport Authority to adopt a comprehensive airport land use plan for all of San Diego County and conduct an airport site selection program to identify a long-term regional airport solution.
-On January 1, 2003, as required by the Airport Authority Act, the ownership and operation of San Diego International Airport was transferred to the San Diego County Regional Airport Authority from the Port District.
+On January 1, 2003, as required by the Airport Authority Act, the ownership and operation of San Diego International Airport was transferred to the San Diego County Regional Airport Authority Act, the ownership and operation of San Diego International Airport was transferred to the San Diego County Regional Airport Authority from the Port District.

-The transfer of Airport ownership and operation from the Port District on January 1, 2003, shifted planning responsibilities, operation, and control of the San Diego International Airport to the San Diego County Regional Airport Authority is governed by a ninemember Board.
+The transfer of Airport ownership and operation from the Port District on January 1, 2003, shifted planning responsibilities, operation, and control of the San Diego International Airport to the San Diego County Regional Airport Authority.
+The San Diego County Regional Airport Authority is governed by a ninemember Board.
 The San Diego County Regional Airport Authority Board is responsible for all policy and planning decisions for San Diego International Airport and serves as the lead agency in accordance with the California Environmental Quality Act.
 The Airport property remains held in trust by the Port as State Tidelands and is restricted for use to trust purposes.
 Because of this restriction, the property must be used to serve a statewide public purpose and the San Diego County Regional Airport Authority cannot use the property or designate a land use for the property for any purpose other than Airport use.